McMasterRS/ws_web-design-guide/typography.md

 export function Provider({ children } : {children: React.ReactNode}) {
-    const theme = createTheme({
+	// creating a theme using the themeOptions imported from theme.ts const theme = createTheme({
         ...themeOptions
     });

-    return (
+	// we use the ThemeProvider to pass the current theme to all the component below it
+	// any component can read the theme, no matter how deep it is return (
         <ThemeProvider theme={theme}>
             {children}